Jane Surry Hills

 The Vibe

-- Design: The '70s-inspired fit-out draws from owner-chef Tristan Rosier's grandmother's Southern Highlands home, with warm brass fixtures, red marble surfaces and vegan tan leather banquettes creating an intimate brasserie feel.
+- Design: Luchetti Krelle's '70s brasserie-inspired fit-out channels Rosier's grandmother's Southern Highlands home, with warm brass fixtures, red marble surfaces and vegan tan leather seating.
+The 44-seat space mixes candle-lit booths with comfortable banquettes and bar stools around a marble bar.

 The Neighbourhood